-For instance, when arriving to a part of the song you want to sound more exciting, you may also start increase how hard you hit the strings of your guitar or the keys of your piano.
+For instance, when arriving at a part of the song you want to sound more exciting, you may also start increasing how hard you hit the strings of your guitar or the keys of your piano.

 This musical element is concerned with the individual number of lines of melody and their relationship with each other.

 A monophonic texture was common in Renaissance music and it’s one where you just have one line of melody and no harmony.